-The home network uses K_AUSF or keys derived from K_AUSF to provide protection for various services, (e.g. interworking from 4G to 5G, SoR/UPU and AKMA services) and hence the home network would benefit from having the ability to be able to ensure a fresh K_AUSF is available by tiggering an authentication, in particular to prevent counter wrap in SoR/UPU or after interworking from 4G when there might be no K_AUSF available.
+The home network uses K_AUSF or keys derived from K_AUSF to provide protection for various services, (e.g. interworking from LTE to 5G, SoR/UPU and AKMA services) and hence the home network would benefit from having the ability to be able to ensure a fresh K_AUSF is available by tiggering an authentication, in particular to prevent counter wrap in SoR/UPU or after interworking from LTE when there might be no K_AUSF available.

 4.1.2 Security threats

-Editor's Note: This clause is expected to describe the security threats for each use case.
+For the interworking case it is first time when the UE moves from EPS to 5GS that KAUSF will not be available.
+As soon as the UE registers to 5GS KAUSF will be available and not deleted.

+For SoR/UPU the service will block.

+Without primary authentication, the KAKMA not be refreshed.

 4.1.3 Potential requirements

 The home network may be able to trigger a primary authentication.